ostrost/ostent/README.md

 A hosted service with graphs, history, aggregation and more, to leave the machines out of it, is on it's way. ostent is inteded to be an agent of sort.
+BUT till now it's stand-alone and any service connection will be opt-in and optional.

 Download
 --------